maxbback/robot_car2/README.md

 My starting kit was a camjam/edukit complemented with 3 HC-SR04 and labboard You also need a bunch of cabels

-[![Watch the video](image_car2/robot_car2_front.jpeg)](image_car2/robot_car2_front.jpeg)
-[![Watch the video](image_car2/IMG_2048.jpeg)](image_car2/IMG_2048.jpeg)
-[![Watch the video](image_car2/IMG_2049.jpeg)](image_car2/IMG_2049.jpeg)
+To handle this I am using two nodes
+- A distance dection node, wich is a bit of the smart part identifying where to to go and keeping track of distnace -- It is populating following event topics
+--- distance the closest distance to an obstacle
+--- direction a proposed direction based on the closest obstacle
+--- frontdistance (obviuous)
+--- leftdistance (obvious)
+--- rightdistance (obvious)
+- Second node is autodrive that controlles the motors and subscribes to distance and direction topics -- Distance information is used to controle the speed -- Direction is the guidance for which direction to drive to

+Current improvement areas is
+- When direction is not forward use distance to optimize where to go, try turn and if forward distance is ok go forward a litle
+- But in general a  smarter algorithm for movement is needed [![Watch the video](image_car2/robot_car2_front.jpeg)](image_car2/robot_car2_front.jpeg) [![Watch the video](image_car2/IMG_2048.jpeg)](image_car2/IMG_2048.jpeg) [![Watch the video](image_car2/IMG_2049.jpeg)](image_car2/IMG_2049.jpeg)